ibm-cloud-docs/cephaas/create-clusters.md

 # Creating clusters
 {: #create-clusters}

 Create Red Hat OpenShift clusters on IBM Cloud for your IBM Fusion as a service deployment by using IBM Cloud Satellite.
+Cluster creation, deletion, and compute configuration are performed through Red Hat OpenShift on IBM Cloud, not through the IBM Fusion as a service UI.
 {: shortdesc}

+Cluster creation is not supported in the IBM Fusion as a service UI.
+You must use Red Hat OpenShift on IBM Cloud (ROKS) to create, update, and delete clusters.
+{: important}

 Make sure that you meet the following prerequisites for cluster creation: